JaqiKal/tic-tac-toe/TESTING.md

   * [Unsolved issue](#unsolved-issue)
   * [Known issue](#known-issue)

-Testing was ongoing throughout the entire build.
+Testing was ongoing throughout the entire development.
 I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.
-During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.
-I have used google chrome developer tools & Firefox inspector tool to ensure that each page is responsive on a variety of different screen sizes and devices.
+I have used google Chrome developer tools & Firefox inspector tool to ensure that each page is responsive on a variety of different screen sizes and devices.

 ### Testing was performed on the following devices